 With Claudia Andujar (photographer), Davi Kopenawa (shaman and spokesperson for the Yanomami, one of the largest Amerindian tribes in the Brazilian Amazon) and Dario Kopenawa (vice-president of the association Hutukara Yanomami and spokesperson for the Yanomami).

-A discussion moderated by Thyago Nogueira (Director of the Contemporary Photography Department at the Instituto Moreira Salles [São Paulo] and curator of this exhibition), in the presence of Bruce Albert (anthropologist) and Carlo Zacquini (missionary), fellow fighters of Claudia Andujar and Davi Kopenawa.
+A discussion moderated by Thyago Nogueira (director of the Contemporary Photography Department at the Instituto Moreira Salles [Brazil] and curator of this exhibition), in the presence of Bruce Albert (anthropologist) and Carlo Zacquini (missionary), fellow fighters of Claudia Andujar and Davi Kopenawa.

 For the opening of the exhibition Claudia Andujar, The Yanomami Struggle, the Fondation Cartier is pleased to announce the exceptional presence of Davi Kopenawa, shaman and spokesperson for the Yanomami of Brazil, alongside Claudia Andujar, for a special evening devoted to the defense of the Amerindian indigenous communities of the Amazon, who are under grave threat today.

 Davi Kopenawa* along with Raoni Metuktire, is currently one of the most important advocates of the Amazon and the communities living there.
 Born in northern Brazil, in Amazonas State, he now lives in the community of Watoriki.
 Between 1987 and 1990, almost 20% of the Yanomami population perished in Brazil because of violence and the illnesses that accompanied the invasion of their lands by 40,000 gold miners.
 Deeply affected by this tragedy, Davi Kopenawa embarked on a tireless struggle to defend the rights of his people.